ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/spend_your_coin.md

 > 'Transaction.Sign\(Key, bool\)' is obsolete: 'Use Sign\(Key,ICoin\[\]\) instead\)'

 _For learning purposes it is ok to ignore the warning at this point.
-Later on in the book a better alternative will be shown_
+Later on in the book a better alternative will be shown._

 ---